wnchan/tp/docs/UserGuide.md

 * Message: "Group with the provided group number not found."

 #### Expected Output (Failure):
-* Message: "Invalid command format!
+* Message: "Invalid command format!<br>

-  checkGroup: Checks the group identified by its group number.
+  checkGroup: Checks the group identified by its group number.<br>
-  Parameters: GROUP_NUMBER
+  Parameters: GROUP_NUMBER<br>
-  Example: checkGroup 1
+  Example: checkGroup 1"

 ### Listing all tasks for a specific group : `tasks`